Updated: September 15th, 2020

 Glen Arden EHU/HCC

-- If staff or resident’s test positive; in-person visitation will be suspended for 28 days from the date the positive test was reported on the DOH HERDS survey
+- If staff or resident’s test positive; in-person visitation will be suspended based on current guidance.

 - All visitors will be screened for signs and symptoms of COVID-19 prior to resident access and visitation will be refused if the individual(s) exhibit any COVID-19 symptoms; or do not pass the screening questions.
 Please reschedule your visit if you are not feeling well!